 PRISM will open in August.
-To start an application, go to PRISM Online and select "+ New Application."
+To start an application, go PRISM Online to and select "+ New Application."
 Follow the prompts to fill out the application.
 On-screen instructions, tool tips, and links are available throughout the Application Wizard.

 PRISM Attachments